lsst-sqre/nublado/docs/user-guide/testing.rst

 `~MockJupyter.get_session`
     Returns the current JupyterLab session for a given user, or `None` if there is no current session.
     The session is returned as a `MockJupyterLabSession` object, which contains information about the parameters sent by the client to create the session.

+`~MockJupyter.get_state`
+    Returns the current JupyterHub and JupyterLab state for the given user as an instance of `MockJupyterState`.